 Running on the same Android Things platform as its sibling Google Assistant Smart Displays, things have been stripped back a touch for the smaller form factor.
-There's no Home View, for example, the best way to control your home is very much through the voice and not the screen with the Smart Clock.
+There's no Home View, for example, the best way to control your home is very much through the voice assistance and not the screen with the Smart Clock.

 It also can't play videos from the likes of YouTube, call people on Duo or guide you with recipes, either, though, to us, this actually makes sense; we probably don't need another screen in the bedroom distracting us in the morning and evening

 Where it does excel is in the bedroom.
 The display's brightness will dim and illuminate based on its surroundings, thanks to the ambient light sensor, and you can even tap the top of the device to snooze or stop the alarm in the morning.
 They're little touches that actually make a big difference to this feeling like a standard alarm clock, and not just a smart display in smaller clothing.